urmoit/Homy-TP/README.md

 **Usage:**
 - `/removehome mansion` — Removes the home named "mansion"

+### /back
+Teleports you to your previous location before your last teleport.

 ### /ophomes
 OP-only command.
 Lists all homes for all players, showing usernames and coordinates.